joseantonio2001/secure_framework/README.md

 3.  **Incremental Adoption**: Components can be added gradually without requiring a full framework commitment.
 4.  **Simplified Development**: Gem development is more straightforward for our initial focus on core security components.

+## Security Components

-## Phase 1: Secure Authentication
+### Phase 1: Secure Authentication (Devise)

-The first available component provides secure authentication based on Devise, with:
+The first available component provides secure authentication based on **Devise**, with:

 -   Secure password storage (bcrypt).
 -   **Strong Password Policy**: Automatically enforces a **12-character minimum** password length upon installation.
 -   **Account Lockout**: Mitigates brute-force attacks by locking accounts after multiple failed attempts.
 -   **Password Recovery**: Allows users to securely reset their password.
 -   Session management and protection against CSRF attacks.

--   Customizable views for easy integration.
+### Phase 2: Granular Authorization (Pundit)

+The second component integrates **Pundit** to manage permissions, enabling fine-grained control over what an authenticated user is allowed to do.

+-   **Clear Permission Policies**: Authorization logic is centralized in simple, easy-to-understand `Policy` classes.
+-   **Automatic Setup**: The generator installs and configures Pundit in the `ApplicationController`, making it ready to use.
+-   **Controller and View-Level Security**: Allows for easy protection of controller actions and conditionally rendering UI elements.

 ## Installation & Integration